About the FNFA

 The advantages of joining FNFA as a Borrowing Member are:

 - Access to low rate Interim Loans below bank prime, and long-term fixed rate loans with repayment terms up to 30 years;

 - First Nations choose the repayment terms that work best for their budget;

 - FNFA loans can be used to refinance existing debt; and

 - FNFA’s interest rates and terms parallel those available to provincial and local governments.

-FNFA is a stand-alone organization separate from the Government of Canada, and its operating policies are set by its Borrowing Members, represented by the First Nation’s Chief and Council appointee.
+FNFA is a stand-alone organization separate from the Government of Canada, and its operating policies are set by its Board of Directors chosen from amongst the Chiefs and Councillors of the borrowing membership.
 The FNFA is for First Nations, by First Nations.

 The Chiefs and Councillors who represent FNFA as the Board of Directors determined our values to be:

 FNFA views First Nations as a level of government and works with First Nation communities to help realize their community priorities and their future visions.
 Through affordable financing, and advisory services, we assist First Nations in Canada in leading the way.
 We are a champion for First Nations, and work to empower First Nation communities across Canada.